billkarsh/SpikeGLX/Markdown/Metrics_Help.md

 BAD:  Any entries in this section.
 ```

-For each imec stream we monitor the cumulative count of several error flags.
+For each imec stream we monitor the cumulative count of several error flags,
+hence, imec05 denotes the flags for probe steam 5.
+Note that quad-base
+probes (part number NP2020) record flags for each shank, hence, quad03-2
+denotes that stream 3 is a quad-probe and the flags are from shank 2.

-These are labeled {COUNT, SERDES, LOCK, POP, SYNC}.
+The flags are labeled {COUNT, SERDES, LOCK, POP, SYNC}.

 Any instances of these errors implies that samples have been dropped.
 It is
 not possible to tell how many samples are dropped from these counts.
 All